Gus encounters the mysterious Amanda Stone and is caught in a game of cat and mouse with her pursuer, the villainous Robert Rutherford.

 If I had to stake a bet, I would bet that Mahonen is referring to this episode.

-(3) Christopher Reeve of Superman fame, otherwise known as Robert Rutherford, played in a mystery-thriller style movie called 'Deathtrap (1982),' which was similiar in it's 'who-dunnit' style to this episode and equally as forgetable.
+(4) Christopher Reeve of Superman fame, otherwise known as Robert Rutherford, played in a mystery-thriller style movie called 'Deathtrap (1982),' which was similiar in it's 'who-dunnit' style to this episode and equally as forgetable.
 Reeve was paralyzed when he was thrown from a horse in 1995.
 The horse from which he was thrown was ironically named Buck.
+Reeve passed away in 2004 at age 52.

 There were just too many problems with this episode, but Felix's line in jail saved it from a lower grade.